 We learn from HubSpot research that today’s marketers create content for more than one audience segment, with three being the most common.
 The number one reason you should choose a niche for your agency is that companies look for (and need) specialization.

-Niche marketing agencies solve the problem many businesses face regarding how specific techniques might work for one sector (but not for another).
-Instead of attempting to be good at “everything” and avoid being a “generalist,” it’s beneficial to specialize and gain market share in a few sectors.
+Niche marketing agencies solve the problem many businesses face.
+That includes how specific techniques might work for one sector (but not for another).
+Avoid attempting to be good at “everything” and avoid being a “generalist.”
+It’s beneficial to specialize and gain market share in a few sectors.

 Why You Need to Pick a Niche